 - Terms of 48 months or more: 365 days of simple interest at the current rate.

-There’s one FAQ on the 15-day rate guarantee period that has recently changed.
+There’s one FAQ on the 15-day rate guarantee period that changed this year.
 This FAQ now reads as follows:

 Q: Are there rate guarantees for CDs?

 The Bank will give you the CD interest rate in effect on the day the CD was opened as long as we receive and process your opening deposit on or before 15 calendar days from the opening date.
 We will not go by the postmark date of a deposit.
 If we receive your deposit within the 15-day period and the current rate for your CD term is higher on the date we receive and process your deposit, the Bank will give you the higher rate.
 Your interest rate is locked for the term of your CD once we receive and process your deposit.

 For IRA CDs, the bank will give you the interest rate in effect on the day the CD was opened as long as we receive and process your opening deposit on or before 60 calendar days from the opening date and you are actively participating in the account opening process.
 This means all appropriate paperwork must be completed and that funding or appropriate account funding documents must be provided.

 The 15-day and 60-day rate guarantees do not apply to CD renewals, in which case your CD will receive the rate in effect on the renewal date.

 The rate guarantee is important for those who may have opened one of the above standard CDs in the past week or two.
 According to this current FAQ, “[y]our interest rate is locked for the term of your CD once we receive and process your deposit.”
 So if you opened one of the above CDs last Tuesday, and Synchrony received and processed your deposit last week, you will not qualify for the new higher rate.
 However, if Synchrony received and processed your deposit today, you should receive the higher rate.
 Previously, the FAQ stated that “if the bank rates go up during the rate lock period, the Bank will give you the higher rate.”